 Compacts, cigarette cases, lipstick holders, lighters, minaudières were all part of life in the 1940s.
-The precious metals shortage resulted in the creative inclusion of other non-precious metal alloys to complete these functional yet beautiful accoutrement.
-Engraved, pierced, gem encrusted, woven and enameled, accessoires from the Retro era were some of the most innovative gem and precious metal items ever produced.
+The precious metals shortage resulted in the creative inclusion of other non-precious metal alloys to complete these functional yet beautiful accoutrements.
+Engraved, pierced, gem-encrusted, woven and enameled, accessories from the Retro era were some of the most innovative gem and precious metal items ever produced.

 - Bennett, David & Mascetti, Daniela.
 Understanding Jewellery: Woodbridge, Suffolk, England: Antique Collectors’ Club, 2008.